ECB rate cut bets fade, Fed still seen tightening first

 Investors brought forward expectations of when UK interest rates would rise after data on Wednesday showed an improving job market and a surprise split among Bank of England policymakers over its forward guidance.

-UK money markets are now pricing in a greater chance of a rate hike in 2015, a year earlier than suggested last week by the Bank.
+UK money markets are now pricing in a greater chance of a rate hike in 2015, a year earlier than suggested last week by the Bank of England.

-Wednesday's move takes markets' view of the Bank rate outlook back to where it was in late June, just before Canadian Mark Carney became the Bank governor and called a rise in short-term money market rates "unwarranted."
+Wednesday's move takes markets' view of the BoE rate outlook back to where it was in late June, just before Canadian Mark Carney became BoE governor and called a rise in short-term money market rates "unwarranted."

 While scope for further easing may be waning, the ECB is still seen among the last of the world's major central banks to start hiking rates as the recovery in the euro zone is expected to lag U.S. and UK growth despite the strong showing by Germany.